yrysNM/Final-Project_Web/readme.md

 Final project is a team project.
 In one team can be 1-4 students.
 You can do final project with other practice class students, 	 however you must have the same lecturer.
 Final project weights 40%.
 Requirements of final project are:

- 1)Number of web pages must be at least 10. ❎ 1 MORE PAGE
+ 1)Number of web pages must be at least 10. ✅ (❎ 1 MORE PAGE)

  2)Web pages must have at least one tag "<"i">, <"hr">, <"textarea">, <"ul">, <"ol">"(not in all web pages). ✅